tekknolagi/tekknolagi.github.com/_posts/2021-01-14-inline-caching.md

 Now instead of always calling `lookup_method`, we do two quick checks first.
 If we have a cached value and it matches, we use that instead.
 So not much, really, except for the reading and writing to `code->caches`.

+I also pulled the code into this function `do_add_cached` because it got a little more complicated.

 ### Run a test program and see results